 - double room 119 EUR/ night (including breakfast)

-Founded in 1669, the Leopold-Franzens University Innsbruck is the largest university in the western part of Austria.
+Founded in 1669, the Leopold-Franzens University Innsbruck is the largest university in the Western part of Austria.
+Emperor Leopold I financed the original institution by introducing a new extraordinary tax on salt extracted in the neighboring city of Hall.
 Located at a traditional north-south crossroads connecting Europe, we are oriented internationally while positioned locally.

 - Munich – Kufstein (A 12) – Innsbruck

 - Vienna – Salzburg – Kufstein (A 12) – Innsbruck

 - Switzerland – Arlberg – Landeck (A 12) – Innsbruck